AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

 #### Request body

-The request body is in the format of JSON String.
+The request body is in the format of `www-form-urlencoded`.
 The request body contains the following fields:

 | Field | Type | Description | Required |
 | :------ | :----- | :----- | :------- |